soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 > Note: I did not write this code immediately in the final form it was presented.
 > It was an iterative process of writing code, refactoring, splitting functions, changing
 > type signatures, and more.
-When reaching a coding problem, start small and simple,
+When solving a coding problem, start small and simple,
 > do the thing that works, and refactor it when it makes sense and makes the code clearer
 > and more modular.
 In Haskell we pride ourselves in our ability to refactor code and improve
 > it over time, and that principle holds when writing new software as well!